 SUNDAY.
-It’s that special day of summer when Fall abruptly arrives at the doorstep of UC Berkeley.
+It’s that special day of summer when the Fall Semester abruptly arrives at the doorstep of UC Berkeley.
 I get to the café at 9:15 am to find the longest line I’ve ever seen at the place, stretching clear out onto the sidewalk and showing no signs of abating anytime soon.
 Some sort of pan-sorority gala to kick off the new semester is occurring nearby, and a hundred or two of the sisters have decided to get their lattes on as I get my double espresso.
 Luckily for me, they won’t be staying, or I’d have no place to sit and type this.

-The people in line are firing on all cylinders and chattering like magpies even before they’ve had their coffee, while I stand there like Dustin Hoffman at the grownups party in the Graduate, wearing last night’s clothes and waiting for it to be over.
+The people in line are firing on all cylinders and chattering like magpies even before they’ve had their coffee, while I stand there like Dustin Hoffman at the grownups party in the Graduate, wearing last night’s clothes and waiting for it all to be over.

-The theme of the gala appears to be the celebration of summer, and it’s the perfect day for it, with clear blue skies and temperatures nearing 80 even at this early hour.
+The theme of the gala appears to be a celebration of summer, and it’s the perfect day for it, with clear blue skies and temperatures nearing 80 even at this early hour.
 The Greeks are taking full advantage of the Arizona weather to dress up like ASU socialites, with low-cut white or floral print dresses and high-heeled sandals showing off carefully crafted summer tans.
 It’s probably the only time these particular pairs of shoes will come out of the closet in Berkeley until the final weekend of the spring semester, by which time the shoes might very well be too dated to be seen in.

 The exotic footwear is already taking its toll on the tenderfeet.
 Two sorority sisters, Kate and Allie (I kid you not), have recused themselves from the coffee line and grabbed a table.
 Kate’s right sandal has been stripped off her foot and Allie is applying some kind of ointment before wrapping it in a bandage like an experienced field nurse.